TOMATO JOHN BAER

-Bright red, meaty, sweet, smooth fruits ripen very early and thence over a very long season.
-Fruits have a good measure of thick tasty flesh and are resistant to splitting.
-Historically, this very heavy cropping heirloom tomato was introduced in 1913 as the earliest tomato ever grown!
+Bright red, meaty, sweet, smooth fruits ripen very, very early indeed, and thence over a very long season, and these famous fruits have a good measure of thick tasty flesh and are resistant to splitting.
+Seedlings are often mis-shapen but make perfectly good plants and fruit is not affected.
+Historically, this very heavy cropping heirloom tomato was introduced in 1913 as the earliest-fruiting tomato ever grown!
 (Cordon)

 Packet Content:20 (Approx)